rpires71/milestone1/README.md

 **Description**

-The page should cater to professional inquiries by listing available services (e.g. short-term teaching, resource design, tutoring), a form to capture details, and menu links to other pages e.g. CV and certifications.
+The page should cater to professional inquiries by listing available services (e.g. workshops, tutoring), a form to capture details, and menu links to other pages e.g. CV and certifications.

 **Acceptance Criteria**